raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

   --- /hints ---

-- Alter your program so that it takes any number the user types in and outputs all of its factors.
+- Alter your program so that it takes any number that the user types in and outputs all of its factors.

   --- hints ---
   --- hint ---